leofoureaux/dlbn.co/content/blog/userealtime-a-react-hook-for-dealing-with-real-time-applications/index.md

 ---

-At the end, we just return the current `now` value.
+In the end, we just return the current `now` value.

 # The hook